Salix caspica: Vegetative characteristics

 Salix caspica is a large shrub with a height of up to 5 meters.
 The bark is gray.
 The bark of the relatively thin branches is yellowish and shiny.
 The buds are about 5 millimeters long and pointed.

 The alternate leaves arranged on the branches are divided into a petiole and a leaf blade.
 The petiole is 3 to 5 millimeters long and glabrous.
 With a length of 5 to 8 centimeters and a width of 4 to 5 centimeters, the simple leaf blade is linear-lanceolate or linear with a wedge-shaped base, long, pointed and entire.
 Both sides of the leaf are the same color, initially slightly tomentose and later glabrous.
 The caducous stipules are linear.

 The number of chromosomes is 2n=38.

 Generative characteristics

 The inflorescences are long, cylindrical, almost subsessile, terete, densely flowered catkins with deciduous, scale-like leaflets at the base.
 The inflorescence rachis is tomentose-hairy.
 The bracts are brownish, pilose-hairy with a blunt tip.
 Male flowers have two stamens, with their filaments fused to each other and downy-haired at the base, and with yellow anthers.
-Female flowers have a ovoid-conical, densely tomentose, subsessile ovary.
+Female flowers have an ovoid-conical, densely tomentose, subsessile ovary.
 The style is very short, the stigma is capitulate.
 The fruit is a brownish, pubescent capsule.